 - Naked Wines

 Unless you're a serious jewellery shopper or Cafe Rouge devotee, it's unlikely you'll actually be able to rack up many points at the tripled rate.

-Until then, Freedom compares unfavourably with, for example, Santander's 123 card which triples points on petrol stations and many forms of public transport, albeit with a cap on earning.
+As a result, Freedom compares unfavourably with, for example, Santander's 123 Cashback credit card which triples points on petrol stations and many forms of public transport, albeit with a cap on earning.

-To compare the card with other current deals you can take a look at our rewards comparison table here.
+To compare the card with other current deals take a look at our main comparison table here and search by rewards.